Maneesh-Pradeep/secret_vault/README.md

 # Secret Vault
-A secret file storage vault in python for MacOS and Linux systems.
+A secret file storage vault in python with AES encryption support.

 ## Features
 * Store and encrypt your files in an hidden directory somewhere in your PC.